arbor-sim/arbor/doc/concepts/recipe.rst

   * The **number of cells** in the model.
   * The **kind** of each cell.
-  * The **description** of each cell, e.g. with morphology, synapses, detectors, stimuli.
+  * The **description** of each cell, e.g. with morphology, dynamics, synapses, detectors, stimuli etc.
   * The number of **spike targets**.
   * The number of **spike sources**.
   * The number of **gap junction sites**.